 Coffee beans come from the ripened fruit of various coffee tree species.
 First of all, there are two primary coffee bean species that are used for brewing.
 Arabica (\ə-ˈra-bə-kə\) beans, originating in Yemen, are the more flavorful and higher quality bean variety and have a higher production cost.
-This increased production cost often stems from the fact that coffee trees flourish on steep mountain sides where heavy farm harvesting equipment are unable to be used.
+This increased production cost often stems from the fact that coffee trees flourish on steep mountain sides where heavy farm harvesting equipment is unable to be used.
 Therefore, Arabica beans sell at a higher price, even though making up 75-80% of global production.
 The second common variety, Robusta (\rō-ˈbəs-tə\) beans, are used mostly in instant coffees and more popular commercial blends.

 *Coffee is big business: it is second only to oil as a commodity on world markets!*